 Negative liberty is the matter of not preventing individuals from doing something but positive liberty is the matter of being free to be in control of one’s own life.

-In case of positive liberty, an individual may find that there are lots of opportunities, which are giving him/her the freedom to be the master of his/her own fate, but still, he/she might feel that there are still barriers, which are preventing him/her from taking full advantages of the opportunities.
+In the case of positive liberty, an individual may find that there are lots of opportunities, which are giving him/her the freedom to be the master of his/her own fate.

 So, in this situation, my positive liberty will be increased if my higher rational side could overcome my lower tendencies to be sidetracked.

 If I take the same example in case of negative liberty, what I find is that the freedom to study is there as no one is resisting me from study or no one has hidden my book, pen, etc, which indicates that I am negatively free.

 However, in a true positive sense, I am not free, because I am a slave to my short term gratifications.